5.8 Solutions - Comparisons of Continuous Data

 fig

-The only new part here is the xticks argument.
+The new part here is the xticks argument.
 It takes a tuple of ticks on x axis (1:3 in Figure 20) and a vector of strings (ex5names) to be displayed instead of those values.
-The result is seen below.
+The meaning of whiskerwidth is pretty intuitive, it adds a horizontal bar of desired width at the end of the whiskers.
+The result is placed below.

 Figure 21: Box-plot for exercise 5.
 Step 2.